noplanman/tsu-helper/README.md

 Settings
 - Hide Ads: Show or Hide all the Advertisements.
 They are still loaded and displayed, but moved out of view.
-- Enable Quick Mentions: Add Quick Mention links to comments and replies.
+- Enable [Quick Mentions](#quick-mention-in-comments-and-replies): Add Quick Mention links to comments and replies.
-- Emphasize Nested Replies: Emphasize the parent of nested comment replies, to make them more visible.
+- [Emphasize Nested Replies](#make-things-easier-for-the-eye): Emphasize the parent of nested comment replies, to make them more visible.
-- Check Social Networks: Check if your new post is being shared to your connected Social Network accounts.
+- [Check Social Networks](#basic-posting-content-checks): Check if your new post is being shared to your connected Social Network accounts.
-- Check Max.
-Hashtags & Mentions: Check if the maximum number of Hashtags & Mentions has been reached before posting.
+- [Check Max.
+Hashtags & Mentions](#basic-posting-content-checks): Check if the maximum number of Hashtags & Mentions has been reached before posting.
-- Show Friends and Followers: Where to display Friends and Followers counts.
+- Show [Friends and Followers](#ffc-friends-and-followers-counts): Where to display Friends and Followers counts.
   - No Links (disabled): Disable this feature.
-  - All Links: Load Friends and Followers count on all possible links.
+  - All Links: Load Friends and Followers counts on all possible links.
   - Hover Cards Only: Only load the Friends and Followers counts when hovering over the username of a post or comment.
 (This option still displays counts on all other pages!)

 Buttons